Brain tumor survivor Shaye Sauers inspired her father, Rick, and other parents to form the Brain Tumor Foundation for Children in 1980.

 Rick provided 23 years of service as a dedicated president and later chairman of the board of the BTFC.
 Many other devoted parents of affected children and business professionals served in board positions over the organization’s 31 years of existence.

-Today, the programs offered by BTFC, some of which reach into eight other states, continue as part of the Pediatric Brain Tumor Foundation’s Georgia Chapter.
-The largest of these programs is the Butterfly Fund, which provides emergency financial assistance to hundreds of families each year.
+Today, the programs offered by BTFC continue as part of the Pediatric Brain Tumor Foundation’s Southeast Region.
+The largest of these programs is the Butterfly Fund, which provides emergency financial assistance to hundreds of families throughout the United States.

-The PBTF-GA Chapter will forever be grateful to Rick Sauers and the many board members for their wisdom, guidance, hard work and perseverance in serving countless children and families affected by brain tumors. .
+The Southeast Region will forever be grateful to Rick Sauers and the many board members for their wisdom, guidance, hard work and perseverance in serving countless children and families affected by brain tumors.